 Low resource firms should enter 'n/a' here.
-Eligible capital (mortgage and non-inv vestment insurance) Incorporated firms Share capital Share capital in section A which is eligible for inclusion as regulatory capital.
-Reserves These are the audited accumulated profits retained by the 16561765 firm (after deduction of tax and dividends) and other reserves created by appropriations of share premiums and similar realised appropriations.
-Reserves also include gifts of capital, for example, from a parent undertaking.
-Any reserves that have not been audited should not be included in this field unless the firm is eligible to do so under Interim not profite MIPRU 4.4.2R(3).
-Interim net profits should be verified by the firm's external Interim net profits auditor, net of tax or anticipated dividends and other appropriations to be included as capital.
+Eligible capital (mortgage and non-inv estment insurance) Incorporated firms Share capital Share capital in section A which is eligible for inclusion as regulatory capital.
+Reserves These are the audited accumulated profits retained by the firm (after deduction of tax and dividends) and other reserves created by appropriations of share premiums and similar realised appropriations.
+Reserves also include gifts of capital, for example, from a parent undertaking .
+Any reserves that have not been audited should not be included in this field unless the firm is eligible to do so under MIPRU 4.4.2R(3).
+Interim net profits Interim net profits should be verified by the firm's external auditor, net of tax or anticipated dividends and other appropriations to be included as capital.
 Any interim net profits that have not been verified should not be included in this field unless the firm is eligible to do so under MIPRU 4.4.2R(3), Revaluation reserves Revaluation reserves (unrealised reserves arising from revaluation of fixed assets) can only be included here if audited.
-Eligible subordinated loans Subordinated loans should be included in capital on the basis I are investments in some shares of the provisions in PRU 9.3.56R and PRU 9.3.57R.
-Amounts recorded in the balance sheet as investments which Less investments in own shares are invested in the firm 's own shares should be entered here for deduction.
-Less intangible assets Any amounts recorded as intangible assets in section A C above should be entered here for deduction.
+Eligible subordinated loans Subordinated loans should be included in capital on the basis of the provisions in PRU 9.3.56R and PRU 9.3.57R.
+Less investments in own shares Amounts recorded in the balance sheet as investments which are invested in the firm 's own shares should be entered here for deduction.
+Less intangible assets Any amounts recorded as intangible assets in section A above should be entered here for deduction.
 The balance sheet value for goodwill does not have to be deducted here until 14 January 2008.
 See MIPRU 4.4.4R Less interim net losses Interim net losses should be reported where they have not already been incorporated into audited reserves.
 The figures do not have to be audited to be included.
-Unincorporated firms and limited liab Capital of a sole trader or partnership See MIPRU 4.4.2R or LLP members' capital 500 MM Re 1.1.2R Eligible subordinated loans Subordinated loans should be included in capital on the basis of the provisions in MIPRU 4.4.7R and MIPRU 4.4.8R.
-Personal assets not needed to meet non- MIPRU 4.4.5R and 4.4.6G state that a sole trader or partner business liabilities may use personal assets to cover liabilities incurred in the firm's business unless: (1) these courts are moded to meet other lightities origins (1) those assets are needed to meet other liabilities arising from: (a) personal activities; or (b) another business activity not regulated by the FSA; or (2) the firm holds client money or other client assets.
-This field may be left blank if the firm is able to satisfy the capital resources requirements without relying on personal T (144 assets.
+Unincorporated firms and limited liab Capital of a sole trader or partnership or LLP members' capital See MIPRU 4.4.2R Eligible subordinated loans Subordinated loans should be included in capital on the basis of the provisions in MIPRU 4.4.7R and MIPRU 4.4.8R.
+Personal assets not needed to meet non- business liabilities MIPRU 4.4.5R and 4.4.6G state that a sole trader or partner may use personal assets to cover liabilities incurred in the firm's business unless: (1) those assets are needed to meet other liabilities arising from: (a) personal activities; or (b) another business activity not regulated by the FSA; or (2) the firm holds client money or other client assets.
+This field may be left blank if the firm is able to satisfy the capital resources requirements without relying on personal assets.
 Less intangible assets Any amounts recorded as intangible assets in section A above should be entered here for deduction.
-The balance sheet value for goodwill does not have to be deducted here until 14 January 2008.
+The balance sheet value for goodwill does not have to be T deducted here until 14 January 2008.
 See MIPRU 4.4.3R Less interim net losses Interim net losses should be reported where they have not already been incorporated.
 The figures do not have to be audited to be included.
 Less excess of drawings over profits for a sole trader or partnership or LLP Any excess of drawings over profits should be calculated in relation to the period following the date as at which the capital resources are being calculated.
 The figures do not have to be audited to be included.